 Attribute Name Presence Value Verification countryName MUST The two-letter ISO 3166-1 country code for the country in which the CA's place of business is located.
 Section 3.2.2.3 stateOrProvinceName MAY If present, the CA's state or province information.
 Section 3.2.2.1 localityName MAY If present, the CA's locality.
 Section 3.2.2.1 postalCode MAY If present, the CA's zip or postal information.
 Section 3.2.2.1 streetAddress MAY If present, the CA's street address.
 Multiple instances MAY be present.
 Section 3.2.2.1 organizationName MUST The CA's name or DBA.
 The CA MAY include information in this field that differs slightly from the verified name, such as common variations or abbreviations, provided that the CA documents the difference and any abbreviations used are locally accepted abbreviations; e.g. if the official record shows "Company Name Incorporated", the CA MAY use "Company Name Inc." or "Company Name".
+Section 3.2.2.2

 Attribute Name Presence Value Verification

-organizationalUnitN ame This - -
+organizationalUnit :Name This - -

-3 attribute
+J attribute

 MUST

 NOT be

 included

 in Root

 CA Cer-

 tificates

 defined

 in

 Section

 7.1.2.1 or

 TLS Sub-

 ordinate

 CA Cer-

 tificates

 defined

 in

 Section

 7.1.2.5 or

-Technical
+Technicall y-

 Constrain ed

 TLS Sub-

 ordinate

 CA Cer-

 tificates

 defined

 in

 Section

 7.1.2.6.

 This

 attribute

 SHOULD

 NOT be

 included

 in other

 types of

 CA Cer-

 tificates.

-a a mm a ia N = ::: = The contents CHOILD 11 CC C d

-commonName MUST The contents SHOULD be an identifier for the

-certificate such that the certificate's Name is un

-across all certificates issued by the issuing cert incate.
+commonName MUST The contents SHOULD be an identifier for the certificate such that the certificate's Name is unique across all certificates issued by the issuing certificate.

 Any other attribute NOT - See Section 7.1.4.4

+Any other attribute - see section 7.1.4.4

-y RECOM-
+RECOM-

 MENDED